Cholly737/BearCave/replit.md

 ## Overview

 This is a full-stack web application for the Deepdene Bears Cricket Club, built with a React frontend, Express.js backend, and PostgreSQL database.
-The application provides club members with access to fixtures, events, news feed, team information, and club resources.
+The application provides **open access** (no authentication required) to fixtures, events, news feed, team information, and club resources.

 ## User Preferences